bagaturchess/Bagatur/Sources/UCITracker/readme.md

 contained more than 30 000 000 positions (+ their evaluations provided by Houdini).
 After that the traverser succeeded to iterate all of them for less then 90 seconds.

-Extremely useful tool for the fans of Artificial Intelligence and Machine Learning!
+Extremely useful tool for the fans of chess, artificial Intelligence and machine Learning!